DecisionsDev/decision-engine-observer-sample/README.md

 #### BOM:

-In the BOM, we have verbalizations of the request and response objects.
-We also have an Observer class which is not verbalized (so that it is not seen by business users).
+In the BOM, we have a virtual class called Observer which is not verbalized (so that it is not seen by business users).

 Observer has two BOM method's defined; "add(Response)" and "remove()".

-Add takes a Response object, and creates/adds a new EngineObserverDE with a new trace.
-Remove gets the list of observers that have been added to the engine, searches for any with the class "EngineObserverDE", and removes them.
++ Add takes a Response object, and creates/adds a new EngineObserverDE with a new trace.
++ Remove gets the list of observers that have been added to the engine, searches for any with the class "EngineObserverDE", and removes them.

-+ test
-+ test

 #### Deployment: